Skip to content

 For any queries about Wiltshire’s SEND Service or information about supporting children and young people with SEND please call the Single point of contact (SPOC) 01225 757985.

-Our admin officer is Wendy Dodds and our school SENDco is Becka Thomas.
-Both are contactable via office@stpeters.dsat.org.uk or 01722 448445, should you have any questions that are not answered by our SEND policy.
+Our school SENDco is Karen Roper and can be contacted via kroper@stpeters.dsat.org.uk or 01722 448445, should you have any questions that are not answered by our SEND policy.

 Paper copies of any documents can be obtained from the DSAT central office free of charge.